Domaine du Rayol: History

 The garden was first created in 1910 by Parisian businessman Alfred Theodore Courmes when he built his retirement home on a promontory overlooking the Baie du Figuier.
 In addition to a small farm on the site (1909), he constructed his first house (1912, subsequently the Hotel de la Mer) and later his second house (Rayolet, 1925), as well as a picturesque bastidon and pergola (1910).
 This earliest garden contained agaves, eucalyptus, heathers, mimosa, palms, and other Mediterranean trees.

 In 1940 Mme.
 Courmes sold the property to aeronautical engineer Henry Potez, who restored the buildings and built a staircase from the pergola down to the sea.
 With a staff of ten gardeners, the garden was extended and improved, and by 1948 contained nearly 400 species.
 However it subsequently fell into neglect and was abandoned by the late 1960s.

+In this place in 1985 David Coverdale and John Sykes was working in the famous 1987 album Of Whitesnake, in the songs Is This Love & Still Of The Night.

 In 1989 the site was acquired by the Conservatoire du Littoral, and landscape gardeners Gilles Clément and Philippe Deliau began a thorough redesign to create today's garden.